moizalicious/siddhi-json-structs/README.md

     joinWith*: 'table',
     left*: {
         name*: '',
-        filter: '', // If there is a filter, there must be a window.
+        filter: '', // If there is a filter, then there must be a window.
         window: {
             function: '',
             parameters: ['value1',...]